mbelaloui/Coreware/README.md

 		the simple comment start with <#>, <;> and <//> and end with the end of the ligne. the multi ligne comment start with </*> and end with <*/>.

-		we make sure to exctract information <name, description> of the champion. we make sure to extract the source code

 	the second phase parsing

+	* extract information and make sure that the keywords are correct

+		exctract the informations from the head file <name, description> of the champion. extarct the source code

 #VM